6 Reasons you should order an appraisal from DRB Appraisal

-To a lot of us, an appraisal is simply a line item in the long list of items for a home sale or refinance.
-Nearly all lenders still want a local expert because the stakes are so high, even though there are a developing number of automated home valuation systems that may appear to be less expensive than an appraisal.
-You might believe that obtaining a mortgage is the only basis for getting an appraisal, but there are additional situations when the services of a certified, independent real estate professional could come in handy.
+To a lot of us, an appraisal just looks like one more thing on the break-sheet for a home purchase or refinance.
+Practically all lenders still call in a local expert because the stakes are so high, even though there are a budding number of automated home valuation processes that may seem more economical than an appraisal.
+You might assume that securing a mortgage is the only basis for getting an appraisal, but there are additional cases when the services of a licensed, independent real estate professional could come in handy.

-It's probable you're paying too much in property taxes if you live in an area where property values have depreciated.
-Property taxes are determined by a previous assessment of your home, so if prices are less than what they used to be in your area, you can appeal your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-We're equipped to assist you in challenging your tax assessment.
+It's quite possible you're paying too much in property taxes if you live in an area where property values have depreciated.
+Ad Valorem taxes are based upon a previous assessment of your real estate, so if values are less than what they used to be in your area, you can appeal your assessment and save money.
+An appraisal from DRB Appraisal is your best evidence when building your case.
+At DRB Appraisal, we're qualified to assist you in appealing your tax assessment.

-When the amount being loaned to the home buyeris more than 80% of the actual value of the real estate, many lenders ask homeowners to take out this supplemental insurance policy.
-That policy is Private Mortgage Insurance, or PMI.
-Seeing that extra payment is usually bundled into the monthly mortgage payment, it is often forgotten.
-PMI isn't necessary when the leftover balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% level, making this very unfortunate.
-In fact, the Homeowners Protection Act (HPA) of 1998 was passed by the United States Congress that requires lenders to remove the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is a supplemental insurance plan that almost all lenders ask home owners to buy when the amount being loaned to the homeowner is more than 80% of the actual value of the home.
+Since the added payment is usually lumped into the monthly mortgage payment, it is often forgotten.
+This is bad because PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% mark.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to eliminate PMI, DRB Appraisal will produce a statement regarding the value of your home.
-The cost of the home valuation can usually be recovered in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, DRB Appraisal will produce a statement regarding the value of your home.
+The expense of the appraisal can usually be regained in just a few months because you'll no longer be paying the PMI.

-A divorce is often complicated by the difficult decision of who keeps the home, and it can be a particularly horrible event for both parties.
-It's a good idea to order an appraisal from DRB Appraisal so both parties are entirely aware of the true market value of their home, regardless of the circumstances.
+A divorce is often complicated by the hard decision of who maintains the house, and it can be an especially traumatic occurrence for both parties.
+Regardless of the situation, it's a good idea to get an appraisal from DRB Appraisal so both parties are completely aware of the true market value of their property.

-The parties will have a clearer picture of what price to set, if they wish to sell the home.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.
+The parties will have a clearer picture of what price to set, if they need to sell the home.
+And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.

 Ascertain a fair and accurate valuation for estate liquidation

-The death of a loved one is a hard time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the maximum degree of discretion.
+The loss of a loved one is a painful time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the real estate involved.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the fullest degree of discretion.

-Unlike wealthier individuals, most Americans do not have dedicated estate planners or executors to manage these matters.
-A home or other property often makes up an uneven share of the total estate value, so understanding the true value of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've received an honest deal.
+Most Americans do not have dedicated estate planners or executors to handle these issues, unlike wealthy individuals.
+And since a home or other property often makes up an unequal share of the total estate value, understanding the true value of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.

-Move to or from Blackford County through an employee relocation program
+Relocate to or from Blackford County for work

-Employee relocation is a stressful event, and we understand.
-That's why we take great care in establishing an accommodating appointment time for the appraisal inspection.
-During our intensive inspection, we encourage relocating employees to provide feedback on the positive characteristics of their property, as well as information about any new sales or listings in their area that they want considered.
+We are familiar with the stress involved with an employee relocation.
+That being said, we take great care in setting up an accommodating appointment time for the appraisal inspection.
+During our detailed inspection, we encourage relocating employees to provide feedback on the positive features of their property, as well as information regarding any new sales or listings in their neighborhood that they want considered.

-Close on your home promptly — for an accurate price
+Close on your home promptly — at an accurate price

-Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal can help you make a more informed decision when determining your asking price.
-An appraiser has no vested interest in what price the house sells for, unlike real estate agents.
-Our fees rest on our efforts to complete the appraisal report and not a percentage of the sales price.
+A professional appraisal will help you make a more informed decision regarding your selling price, whether you want to sell your home on your own or use the assistance of a real estate agent.
+Unlike a real estate agent, an appraiser has no vested interest in what price the house sells for.
+Our fees are calculated on our efforts to finish the appraisal report and and aren't related to the sales price.

-On a daily basis, we analyze the difference in value items like an additional bathroom or a kitchen remodel can make.
+On a daily basis, we determine the difference in value items like an extra bathroom or a kitchen remodel can make.
 And we're experts in knowing how long propertiesstay on the market.
-So, seeking a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+So, seeking a professional appraisal is a trusted way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.